perspikative/beta.perspikative/CODE_OF_CONDUCT.md

 ---

-## 4. Intellectual Property
+## 3. Intellectual Property

-All original content available on Perspikative—including but not limited to:
+All original content available on Perspikative — including but not limited to:

 - Source code
 - Website design
-- User interface
+- Drawings
 - Graphics
-- Icons
 - Animations
 - Branding
 - Logos
 - Original assets

-is protected by copyright and applicable intellectual property laws.
+are protected by copyright and applicable intellectual property laws.
 Unless you have **prior written permission** from the owner of Perspikative, you may **not**:

 - Copy any part of the source code.
 - Modify or redistribute the code.
 - Reuse the website's design or interface.
-- Create derivative works based on Perspikative.
+- Create derivative works based on Perspikative (unless it's a fan art and you mention Prspikative).
 - Remove copyright notices.
 - Reproduce any original visual or technical assets.
+- Use original assets and drawings for your business.

 Viewing client-side code through your browser does **not** grant permission to copy, reuse, modify, or redistribute it.

 ---

-## 5. Fair Use
+## 4. Fair Use

-Please use Perspikative responsibly.
+Let's keep Perspikative a safe placePlease use Perspikative responsibly.

 Do not: